eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

   #image("../img/relay-pump-schematics.jpeg")
   #v(600pt) /* FIXME: remove once issue #466 is implemented */

+  The relay enables us to control modules with a voltage higher than the 5V tolerated by the Raspberry Pi.
-  In our project, we just connected one pump but it's trivial to extend the project to multiple pumps (for example we plan to add one dedicated to pumping fertilized water) or other devices.
+  In our project, we just connected one pump but it's trivial to extend the configuration to multiple pumps (for example we plan to add one dedicated to pumping fertilized water) or other devices, especially with the kind of relay that we used.
   An example of the code used to interact with the pump is the following:

   ```python